 Build a relationship with an established industry professional who will provide support and guidance

 Build confidence in developing personal and professional networks

 Develop employability skills such as: communication, interpersonal skills, leadership and organisational skills

 Take part in a program that offers the opportunity to engage 100% online or face to face

 Gain AHEGS accreditation

-Note: This program is not an internship, work experience or employment.
+Note: This program is not an internship, work experience or employment and does not meet the requirements for Industrial Training.
 Our aim is to assist you to develop an awareness of the career options and the skills and knowledge necessary to pursue a chosen field.

 Frequently asked questions

 Am I eligible to be a mentee?

 We welcome and encourage applications from students from all faculties who: